m3shware/m3sh/docs/source/guide/mesh.rst

             break

-The :mod:`~m3sh.itertools` module provides several generic iterators.
+The :mod:`~m3sh.itertools` module provides several generic iterators to reduce the boiler plate code for local mesh traversal.
 The most basic ones being :func:`~m3sh.itertools.verts`, :func:`~m3sh.itertools.halfs`, :func:`~m3sh.itertools.edges`, and :func:`~m3sh.itertools.faces`.
 The behavior of an iterator depends on the type of the provided argument.
 Using the